mimiframework/Mimi.jl/docs/src/tutorials/tutorial_4.md

 using MimiDICE2010
 using Distributions

-# define your trial number and discount rates
+# define your number of trials and discount rates
-N = 1000000
+N = 1000
 discount_rates = [0.3, 0.5, 0.7]

 # define your simulation (defaults to Monte Carlo sampling)